que-es-entity-framework

 dotnet ef database update

 When creating a migration, EF compares the current entity model with the previous one and generates incremental SQL scripts (like adding a column or creating a table).
-It then applies those changes to the database.
+Then, it applies those changes to the database.

 Advantages of Using Entity Framework

-Clearly, the main advantage that Entity Framework offers is development speed (and once again, your boss will be very happy and will give you a raise 💰).
+Obviously, the main advantage Entity Framework offers is development speed (and once again, your boss will be very happy and give you a promotion 💰).

-But also, there are other advantages worth mentioning:
+But besides that, there are other advantages worth mentioning.

-Throughout this course, we will explore its features, advantages, and best practices so you can make the most of it in your projects.
+Throughout this course, we will see its features, advantages, and best practices so you can get the most out of it in your projects.
 Let’s get started! 🚀